falkheiland/runtipi-appstore/apps/db-backup-fh/metadata/description.md

 To be able to backup and restore databases, the db containers to be backed up have to on the same network as the db-backup-fh service (default in tipi v3.8.5).

-To configure backup jobs, you have to configure them in `app-data/db-backup-fh/data/scripts-pre/backup_config.sh`. there is a commented section useable as a template in the script.
+To configure backup jobs, you have to configure them in `app-data/db-backup-fh/data/scripts-pre/backup_config.sh` and restarting the app. there is a commented section useable as a template in the script.
 Consult the backup configuration [here](https://github.com/tiredofit/docker-db-backup?tab=readme-ov-file#job-backup-options).

 Manual backups can be executed by using: